kasthack-labs/kasthack.AsyncSynchronized/README.md

 * Only virtual members or interface methods get synchronized.
 * Non-virtual properties seem to be broken in the proxy library.
 * Proxied types must have parameterless constructors(maybe, I've just missed a configuration option somewhere is Castle)
+	* You can bypass this by passing an interface as a type parameter.

 This library can be rewritten with compile-time code generators or at least with `Reflection.Emit`.